alecramsay/pg/docs/_pages/background.markdown

 permalink: background/
 ---

-This page provides more details on the motivation, concept, plan, scope, and method for this research.
+This page provides more details about this research.

 ## Contents